Erasmus+

 • PhD studies must be enrolled at least in the 2nd year, at most in their 4th year

-Differentiation of the grant for the year 2024/25 can be found here (study placements).The grant amount for Great Britain: 600 EUR per month.
+Differentiation of the grant for study and traineeship placements for the academic year of 2024/25 can be found here.

-A web interface for Charles University outgoing students going on Erasmus+ mobility outside the Czech Republic, which contains the most common questions and answers related to the whole administrative process at Charles University.
+• A web interface for all CU Outgoing students going on Erasmus+ mobility, which contains the most common questions and answers related to the whole administrative process at Charles University.

 Share on: Facebook Share on: Twitter